toolness/tileboard/README.md

 The game board is represented in HTML by a `<table>` element.
 Each `<td>` is a tile on the board, and their child elements are pieces on the board.
-Moving a piece from one tile to another is as simple as removing it from one `<td>` to another; an optional **smoothify-movement** plugin can be used to make this discrete action take on the appearance of "moving" from one tile to another, but this effect is purely cosmetic
+Moving a piece from one tile to another is as simple as moaving it from one `<td>` to another; an optional **smoothify-movement** plugin can be used to make this discrete action take on the appearance of "moving" from one tile to another, but this effect is purely cosmetic